Upcoming Occupational Sci &Therapy Online & Hybrid Courses

 OST 573 - Level I Fieldwork (Part 3) Description

-This is the third of four Level I Fieldwork experiences in the curriculum.
+This is the second of three Level I Fieldwork experiences in the curriculum.
 It is designed to provide students familiarity with the adult population and the associated diagnoses and contexts, which complements the didactic experience.
 Offered spring/summer semester.
 Prerequisite: OST 563.

 Available Semesters